Martinsbl/ble-workshop/Part_2.md

 The goal of this workshop is to control a servo ([SG90 Datahseet](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf)) with a phone using BLE.
 The angle of the servo arm is manipulated using a PWM signal with varying duty-cycle, so in this next part of the workshop we will add the necessary PWM driver files to our project, initiate the drivers, and implement a simple function for controlling the servo.

 ## The nRF52840's PWM Peripheral
 The [PWM](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52840.ps/pwm.html?cp=2_0_0_5_16) peripheral in the nRF52840 includes four sepparate instances, also known as modules.
 Each instance controls groups of four different PWM channels.
 This allows you to control up to 16 individual PWM channeles.
-In our case we will use PWM instance 0, and channel number one shall fade an LED and channel number 1 will control the servo.

 ## Adding files to our project
 1. The first thing we need to do is to add the [PWM driver's](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/hardware_driver_pwm.html?cp=4_0_0_2_0_8) source code to our project.
 Do that by righclicking on the "Application" folder in the Project Item vindow and click "Add Existing File":